Bubble Bobble: Bub and Bob are described as two Brontosaurus buddies.

 James Pond is claimed to be a cod, albeit that's mainly to have a "Robocod" pun in the second game.
 James is bright orange throughout, while real cods have a white underbelly and a dark green or grey topside.

 Sash Lilac of Freedom Planet is supposed to be a dragon, but in actuality looks more like a purple cat-thing.
+Her horns and very short tail also makes her vaguely resemble a goat.
+There are a number of pandas in the game too, most of whom are mostly white and would be unrecognizable as pandas if not for the black around their eyes.
 It helps that the game had it's origins as a Sonic fangame, and still has a similar art style.
+It's zig-zagged as far as dragons go, however—other dragons depicted are much more recognizable as dragons than Lilac.

 Infinity Mijinion from Megaman X 6 is supposed to be a water flea.
 He looks like a short fat man in a spacesuit.